assembler-0/VoidFrame/docs/ARCHITECTURE.md

 - **Purpose**: Switch from protected mode to long mode and initialize the stack for the kernel
 - **Location**: `arch/x86_64/asm/pxs.asm`
 - **Key files**: `pxs.asm`
-- **Note**: If the kernel is run with `-debugcon stdio`, string: `1KCSWF23Z456789` will be expected at stdio, any missing characters will identify a major issue.
+- **Note**: If the kernel is run with `-debugcon stdio`, `1KCSWF23Z456789` is expected, any missing characters will identify a major issue.

 #### C-level Bootstrap: (PXS1 & PXS2)
 - **Purpose**: Initialize core kernel subsystems and jump to the higher half